 Another in our OBT series of articles.

-Our visit to Siem Reap was specifically to see the nearly 1000-year-old Hindu temples built by early Khmer kings.
+The next stop on our roving retirement Southeast Asia tour was Siem Reap specifically to see the nearly 1000-year-old Hindu temples built by early Khmer kings.
 There are about 600 temples in the area around Siem Reap but the most famous is Angkor Wat.

 Our killer temple morning started at 4:30 am so we could see the sunrise over Angkor Wat.
 In theory, this would have been great except it was cloudy since it is the rainy season, but we did it anyway.
 After a super long wait for tickets, we did manage to get to the Angkor Wat just before sunrise, but as predicted, it wasn’t much of a sunrise.
 On our way to tour the temple, we saw 3 long-tailed Macaque monkeys sitting on the ruins, just like in the Jungle Book.